 Interest Rate Risk.
 Fixed income securities are subject to the risk that the securities could lose value because of interest rate changes.
 In general, the price of a debt security can fall when interest rates rise and can rise when interest rates fall.
 Debt obligations with longer maturities sometimes offer higher yields, but are subject to greater price shifts as a result of interest rate changes than debt obligations with shorter maturities.
 The longer the maturity of the security, the greater the impact a change in interest rates could have on the security's price.
 In addition, short-term and long-term interest rates do not necessarily move in the same amount or the same direction.
-Short-term securities tend to react to changes in short-term interest rates and long-term interest rates.
+Short-term securities tend to react to changes in short-term interest rates and long-term securities tend to react to changes in long-term interest rates.